gene-git/dns_tools/README.md

 For convenience each tool supports a test mode engaged using the *-t, --test* option.
 When run in test mode, actions are printed instead of actually being done.

+When running in test mode nothing is done, which can lead to things seemingly being strange.
+For example, when testing rolling or generation of *next* keys, the code later checks for any missing keys.
+Now in test mode they can be missing since they were not actually created when they would normally be.
+So now you can see messages about keys being generated a second time.
+They wont be in non-test mode of course as nothing would be missing.

 For testing, I also find it convenient to change the production dns zone directores to something like */tmp/dns* - and then run the tests without *-t*.
 This does everything